mozilla-services/syncstorage-rs/docs/src/tools/payload_link_reconciler.md

   `payload_link` was replaced (UPDATE) or removed (DELETE, including Spanner row-deletion-policy TTL deletes).

+An object whose write never reached a Spanner commit never receives a finalize, and there are two shapes of that.
+If the database transaction fails or rolls back, syncserver issues an inline best-effort **delete** of the objects it uploaded for that request and ignores the result.
+If an upload itself fails, the request is abandoned fail-fast and objects already uploaded for it are not cleaned up inline at all.
+Either way an object can be left stranded at `committed=false` with its upload-time `customTime`.

-Objects whose syncserver upload failed — either the request never reached the Spanner commit, or Spanner rolled the write back — *may* never receive a finalize.
-Syncserver's write path attempts an inline best-effort finalize as soon as such a case is detected, but that attempt can itself fail (transient GCS error, process exit, etc.), leaving the object stranded at `committed=false` with its upload-time `customTime`.
-Anything that slips through is reaped by a GCS **lifecycle policy** (configured out-of-band in `webservices-infra/sync`) that deletes objects whose `customTime` is older than N days.
-Flipping `customTime` to the max sentinel is what protects committed objects from that policy — `daysSinceCustomTime` goes permanently negative once finalized, so the policy cannot touch them regardless of object age.
+Anything that slips through is reaped by a GCS **lifecycle policy** (`bucket.tf` in `webservices-infra/sync`) that deletes objects whose `customTime` is more than **30 days** old.
+Flipping `customTime` to the max sentinel is what protects committed objects from that policy:
+`daysSinceCustomTime` goes permanently negative once finalized, so the policy cannot touch them regardless of object age.

+The 30 day window is the safety margin for the whole asynchronous arm.
+It has to comfortably exceed the worst case time from upload to finalize, which is set by the cronjob cadence plus any Pub/Sub or Dataflow backlog.
+At a five minute cadence the margin is four orders of magnitude, so the number only becomes interesting if the pipeline is stopped for weeks.

 This document covers that pipeline.
 It consumes the `payload_link_changes` Spanner change stream defined in